KhronosGroup/Vulkan-Guide/chapters/common_pitfalls.md

 # Common Pitfalls for new Vulkan Developers

-This is a short list of common assumptions and traps developers new to Vulkan can make.
+This is a short list of assumptions, traps, and anti-patterns in the Vulkan API.
+It is not a list of "best practices", rather it covers the common mistakes that developers new to Vulkan could easily make.

 ### Validation Layers